 - Select I Don’t Have a Code or Cannot Scan option.

 - Hold your iPhone or iPad near the BluOS Player.
-All available devices are listed*.
+All available products are listed*.

-- Select the BluOS player you require to add.
+- Select the BluOS player to be added.

 - Select the Speaker Location.